vstconsulting/polemarch/doc/installation.rst

 Using this command download official docker image and run it with default settings.
 Dont use default SQLite installation with filecache in production.

-Polemarch will be run with web interface on port `8080`
+Polemarch will be run with web interface on port `8080` unless specified otherwise by environment variable `POLEMARCH_WEB_PORT`

 Settings